abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 Thanks to my wife Dimitrina, who has no issue with taking after our daughter while I sit here and write my book.

-Thanks to my high-school arts teacher, Mrs Georgieva who told me that I have some tallent, but I have to work.
+Thanks to my high-school arts teacher, Mrs Georgieva who told me that I have some tallent, but I have to actually work to make it happen.

 Thanks to Prathyush Pramod who encouraged me to finish the book and is also helping me out with it.

-And also to everyone else who submitted feedback and helped me fix some of the numerous errors that I made - knowing myself, I know that there are more.
+And also to everyone else who submitted feedback and helped me fix some of the numerous errors that I made - knowing myself, I know that there are a lot more.